-Keeping a Split Brain Version On those cluster node(s) where you want to retain the version (e.g. for inspection purposes):
+Keeping a Split Brain Version This case starts indentical as before, but continues differently.
+On each of those cluster node(s) you don't want to retain:

-- 5. marsadm leave-resource mydata - 6.
+- 7. marsadm leave-resource mydata - 8.
 After having done this on all those cluster nodes, check that the split brain is gone (e.g. by saying marsadm view mydata), as documented above.
-In very rare cases, you might also need a log-purge-all (see page 65). - 7.
+In very rare cases, you might also need a log-purge-all (see page 68). - 9.
 Check that each underlying local disk /dev/lv-x/mydata is really usable afterwards, e.g. by test-mounting it (or fsck if you can afford it).
-If all is OK, don't forget to unmount it before proceeding with the next step. - 8.
-Create a completely new MARS resource out of the underlying disk /dev/lv-x/mydata having a different name, such as mynewdata (see description in section 3.3 on page 19).
+If all is OK, don't forget to umount it before proceeding with the next step. - 10.
+Create a completely new MARS resource out of the underlying disk /dev/lv-x/mydata having a different name, such as mynewdata (see description in section Creating and Maintaining Resources).